Session 10.11 group 2

 It’s Amazing What One Parent Can Do!

-For any questions, please contact Regan Allan, PLTI Coordinator at (203) 539-1722 or rallan@spefct.org
+For more information contact Regan Allan, PLTI Coordinator at (203) 539-1722 or rallan@spefct.org

 PLTI is a CT Commission on Women, Children, Seniors, Equity & Opportunity family civics initiative.
 Mission Statement: The Parent Leadership Training Institute seeks to enable parents to become leading advocates for children.
 The cornerstones of the program are respect, validation, and a belief that when the tools of democracy are understood, the public will actively engage in civic life.